-INC and RAAN distributions for the detected objects are illustrated in Figure 29.
-The top figure shows the data collected in 2002, and the bottom figure shows the data collected in 2003.
-These data present a collection of UCTs near 350° RAAN and 12° INC. This is believed to be the location of the Titan breakup.
-Similar clustering is observed near 70° RAAN and 5° INC as well as near 90° RAAN and 3° INC; however, no known breakups have occurred in those areas.
-The clusters may indicate locations of unknown breakups but more data need to be collected to confirm these findings.
-The data in these plots show the expected climb toward 15° INC for the UCTs and nonfunctional CTs as well as for the functional CTs at various RAANs with 0° INC.
+The INC and RAAN distributions for the detected objects are shown in Figure 31.
+The top figure shows the data collected in 2004, the middle figure the 2005 data, and the bottom figure the data collected in 2006.
+The data show a collection of UCTs near 330° RAAN and 11° INC. The first clumping is believed to be the location of the Titan breakup.
+Similar clustering is seen near 70° RAAN and 5° INC as well as near 10° RAAN and 14° INC. However, as no known breakups have occurred in those areas, the clusters may indicate locations of unknown breakups.
+More data need to be collected to confirm these findings.
+The data in these plots show the expected climb toward 15° INC for the UCTs and nonfunctional CTs as well as for the functional CTs at various RAANs with 0° INC. Figure 32 presents all the data together.
+Only two of the clusters of UCTs are still visible: the one near 330° RAAN and the one near 10° RAAN.